ReginaldAboagye/Data-Science-Portfolio/README.md

 # Data Science Portfolio

-***
+A collection of statistical & machine learning projects I've worked on for academic, self-learning, and professional purposes.
-A collection of statistical & machine learning projects I've worked on for academic, self-learning, and professional purposes.---
+---
 ### [Customer Retention Case Study](https://rpubs.com/kellibelcher/769293)
 - Tested several different supervised learning algorithms to build a model that predicts customer churn with 81.4% sensitivity.
 - Analyzed all relevant customer data and developed a focused customer retention program.